2025 Liverpool parade attack: Background

 Prior to the incident, locals and supporters of Liverpool F.C. were watching the team's city-wide victory parade to celebrate their victory in the 2024–25 Premier League.
-An estimated one million people were in attendance.
+Scottish newspaper The National stated an estimated one million people were in attendance, though no source of the estimation was given.
 The open-top bus carrying the football club's team and staff members took a 10 mi route starting at Allerton Maze and ending at The Strand in the city centre.
-St John Ambulance were providing event cover for the parade, including 12 emergency ambulances.
+St John Ambulance were providing event cover for the parade, including 12 ambulances.
 The incident took place 10 minutes after the bus had passed through the area.

+Earlier in the day, at 12:34 BST, Doyle had given his friend and his family a lift to the city to watch the parade, in his grey Ford Galaxy.

+Later, Doyle was in the city to collect them.
+At 17:59 BST, Doyle reached "traffic implementation measures" on Dale Street, filtering vehicles to the right.
+Despite stopping, he shortly continued down the left of Dale Street, driving towards Water Street.

 Incident

-Shortly after 6 pm BST on 26 May 2025 a motorist was seen arguing with pedestrians before he accelerated his car and drove into a large group of them on Water Street in Liverpool during the parade.
-According to a witness, the vehicle then stopped and people began smashing its windows, but the driver accelerated again and collided with more people.
+Between 17:59 and 18:01 BST, Doyle, having argued with pedestrians, had driven his vehicle into the crowd, causing serious injuries to many people, trapping people beneath the vehicle during the parade.
+According to a witness, the vehicle then stopped and people began smashing its windows, but Doyle accelerated again and collided with more people.
+In footage from Doyle's dashboard camera, he was heard shouting "move" and swearing at the crowd, including after a 10-year-old girl was struck.
+Once the vehicle was stationary, some fans attempted to drag Doyle from the vehicle, and he suffered minor injuries whilst under the protection of police officers.

 By 7 pm a North West Air Ambulance had landed at the scene, and tents were set up nearby.
 By 9:30 pm North West Ambulance Service said it had cleared the scene.
 Police eventually identified 79 injured people ranging in age from 9 to 78; at least 50 had been taken to hospital.
 Three adults and one child had been removed from beneath the vehicle.
 Police later confirmed an additional thirty injured people, bringing the total to 109.
 The total number injured was later reported at over 130 people.